krivard/codalab-worksheets-wiki/Dev_Developer-Guidelines.md

 # Basic Requirements

 Before working on CodaLab, you should be able to successfully build and run the project.
-See [Configure CodaLab for Development](https://github.com/codalab/codalab/wiki/Dev_Configure-CodaLab-for-Development) for details.
-It is also important that you understand how to comply with basic [Git hygiene](http://blog.ericbmerritt.com/2011/09/21/commit-hygiene-and-git.html).
+Remember to follow basic [Git hygiene](http://blog.ericbmerritt.com/2011/09/21/commit-hygiene-and-git.html).
 CodaLab is built using [Python](http://www.python.org/) and [Django](https://www.djangoproject.com/), so you should be familiar with these technologies.

 # Branches
 In the [CodaLab Github Repo](http://github.com/codalab/codalab) there may be many branches.
 We want to be very careful about two specific branches to ensure the quality of the codebase stays high.